Anarion-zuo/Gitbook_Math/differential-equation.md

 #### Critical Criteria

-If there is no critical point inside region $D​$, there is no closed trajectory, where critical points are defined as all derivatives are 0.
+If there is no critical point inside region $D$, there is no closed trajectory, where critical points are defined as all derivatives are 0.

 ### Relation between First-order and Systems